MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 See `gdk-keymap-get-modifier-mask()`.

 Returns: the modifier mask used for *intent*.
+The mask bits are GdkModifierType

-    method get-modifier-mask ( GdkModifierIntent $intent --> GdkModifierType )
+    method get-modifier-mask ( GdkModifierIntent $intent --> Int )

   * GdkModifierIntent $intent; the use case for the modifier mask